Documents Required to Sell a Golf Cart in Mississippi

 Generate your Mississippi golf cart bill of sale now

 In Mississippi, the title transfer fee is $9 and registration costs $12.75 - $21.75 depending on vehicle type.
 Golf Cart sales are subject to 5% sales tax on vehicle purchases (reduced rate).
-Mississippi does not require notarization for private-party golf cart transfers.
+Notarization is required for golf cart bill of sale documents in Mississippi.
 Mississippi does not require emission testing for private-party golf cart sales.

 Mississippi sales tax on golf cart purchases